For those with interstitial lung disease, the progression of their illness can pose significant challenges in their day-to-day lives..

 The severe coughs, chest pain, and shortness of breath caused by interstitial lung disease and other restrictive lung conditions are not only uncomfortable, but can often limit a patient’s quality of life as well as their lifespan.

-Lung Institute patient Barbara C. shares her experience with Interstitial Lung Disease and cellular therapy.
+Lung Health Institute patient Barbara C. shares her experience with Interstitial Lung Disease and cellular therapy.

 Barbara’s battle with Interstitial Lung Disease

 Five years ago, Barbara became an American Lung Association (ALA) Better Breathers Club facilitator in her Phoenix, Arizona retirement community.
 Diagnosed with interstitial lung disease in 2011, she had experienced a steady worsening of her lung condition as far back as 2009.
 Then, in 2015, her lung spirometry test – which measures the volume of air you can forcefully expel in a given timeframe – revealed that her lungs were functioning at 50 to 47 percent the expected volume.
 That’s when she decided to look into the treatment options at the Lung Health Institute, which a Better Breathers participant had told her about.

 “I decided I had nothing to lose,” Barbara explains.

 Barbara didn’t want to be an invalid.
 She was active in her community and enjoyed going out to dinner with her husband, dancing, traveling and hiking at the Desert Botanical Garden.
 Figuring she had nothing to lose, she contacted the Lung Health Institute to learn more about our alternative regenerative lung treatments.

 About three months after her first cellular treatment in November 2015, she noticed she could more easily climb a flight of stairs or walk up to a mile – near impossibilities before her therapy.
 In April, her pulmonologist appointment revealed no drop in lung function since Barbara’s last test.
 To her, this was significant, as she had only lost function for the previous six years.